truenas/documentation/content/SCALE/SCALETutorials/Credentials/BackupCredentials/AddCloudCredentials.md

 8. Click **Save**

 ## Adding Cloud Credentials that Authenticate with OAuth
-Cloud storage providers using OAuth as an authentication method are Box, Dropbox, Google Drive, Google Photo, pCloud and Yandex.
+Cloud storage providers using OAuth as an authentication method are Box, Dropbox, Google Drive, Google Photos, pCloud, and Yandex.
-Some provider like Google Drive and pCloud use additional settings to authenticate credentials.
+Some providers like Google Drive and pCloud use additional settings to authenticate credentials.

 {{< include file="/static/includes/OAuthCloudCredentialSetupSCALE.md" >}}

 ## Adding BackBlaze B2 Cloud Credentials
 BackBlaze B2 uses an application key and key ID to authenticate credentials.

-Open the **Cloud Credentials** screen, select **BackBlaze B2** im **Provider**, enter a name and then:
+Open the **Cloud Credentials** screen, select **BackBlaze B2** in **Provider**, enter a name and then:

-1. Log into the BackBlaze account, go to **App Keys** page and add a new application key.
+1. Log into the BackBlaze account, go to the **App Keys** page, and add a new application key.
 Copy and paste this into **Key ID**.

 2. Generate a new application key on the BackBlaze B2 website.
    From the **App Keys** page, add a new application key.
 Copy the application Key string **Application Key**.